metricas

 The LDPE plastic material studied in this work is a Labbox AstiK flat zip bag, 8cm wide×14cm high, with an average thickness of 50μm.
 As for the photocatalyst, a highly reactive TiO2 ceramic powder obtained by a simple synthesis process previously developed and patented by the research team was used [16–18].
 In essence, a solution of titanium (IV) tetrabutoxide and trifluoroacetic acid in 1L of absolute ethanol is stirred for 6.5h at room temperature and then evaporated to dryness under atmospheric conditions.
 After subsequent washing, the white precipitate obtained consists of nanostructured mesoporous microspheres, with a high specific surface area that can facilitate the interaction with the plastic surface.
 The experimental setup for the interaction studies can be described as follows: for the tests under darkness, a spatula tip (∼60mg) of the synthesised TiO2 powder is placed inside the LDPE bag.
 The system is stored in total darkness for 27 days.
 Three different atmospheres were tested in darkness experiments, namely air (O2/N2/H2O), pure N2 and pure Ar.
 In the case of inert atmospheres, the TiO2-containing bags were put under vacuum for several minutes and then filled with the required gas.
 The same procedure was repeated for the experiments under light, but this time the bag-TiO2 couples were exposed to UVA–visible radiation during 27 days under air atmosphere.
 An empty bag was also irradiated as a reference.
 For these light tests, a System Photolab LED365-14/450-12c (APRIA Systems S.L.) was used.
 It consists of a 10cm×10cm cell with an irradiated area of 100cm2.
 The cell is placed 40cm away from the irradiation source, which is provided with visible (λ=400–700nm) and UV-A (λ=365–370nm) LEDs.
 The LEDs setting chosen was 100% UV-A and 25% visible with a total of 1800 lumens.
 In both the darkness and light tests, the samples are weighed before and after the test, and the difference is normalised with respect to the amount of ceramic powder introduced in the bag.
 Once the 27 days are completed, the ceramic powder is carefully removed from the bag and the latter is cut into 1cm×1cm slides.
 A differentiation is made between the inner side of the plastic in contact with the ceramic powder and the outer side.
 Finally, the plastic pieces are softly cleaned with distilled water and dried with paper.

 An in-depth characterisation of each sample is carried out before and after the experiments.
-The functional groups of LDPE and TiO2 were studied by FTIR-ATR using a PerkinElmer precisely Spectrum 100 FT-IR Spectrometer with the Pike Technologies GladiATR™ module.
+The functional groups of LDPE and TiO2 were studied by FTIR-ATR using a PerkinElmer precisely Spectrum 100 FT-IR Spectrometer with a Pike Technologies GladiATR™ module.
 Samples are pressed with a diamond crystal to obtain a scan from 4000 to 400cm−1.
 The internal electronic band structure of TiO2 was analysed by emission of photoluminescence using a Spectrofluorometer FS5 from Edinburgh Instruments with a Xe+UV lamp of 150W (λ=200–1000nm).
 Specifically, the excitation wavelength is fixed at 230nm with an excitation bandwidth of 5nm, whereas the emission scan goes from 340 to 475nm and the emission bandwidth is 1nm.
-A single repeat scan is obtained, with a step of 0.10nm and a dwell time of 1.500s.
+A single repeat scan is obtained, with a step of 0.10nm and a dwell time of 1.50s.
 A short pass filter of 450nm is placed before the sample.
 The spectrum obtained is deconvoluted and the emission bands are normalised with respect to the band gap band.
 Morphology studies were conducted using a field-emission scanning electron microscope (FESEM, Hitachi S-4700).
 Due to the insulating polymeric nature of LDPE, samples were prepared applying an Au sputtered coating.
 TiO2 particles were also analysed by transmission electron microscopy (TEM, JEOL 2100F).
-The crystallinity of LDPE and TiO2 was determined on an XRD Bruker D8-Advance powder diffractometer with monochromatized Cu Kα1 radiation (1.54060Å) and a Lynx Eye detector.
+The crystallinity of LDPE and TiO2 was determined on an XRD Bruker D8-Advance powder diffractometer with monochromatised Cu Kα1 radiation (1.54060Å) and a Lynx Eye detector.
 FTIR measurements were conducted on a JASCO FT/IR-4X spectrometer.
 Since plastic films usually have parallel surfaces, when an IR beam interacts with them, constructive and destructive interferences can occur and a “fringing effect” is observed in the FTIR spectrum [19].
 In our case, the “fringing effect” comprised between 1352 and 1019cm−1 frequencies was selected.
 The thickness of the plastic (b) was obtained using the following equation, where n is the LDPE refractive index, N is the number of fringes in the given spectral region and υ is the frequency.

 The percentage of carbon in the LDPE samples before and after the experiments was scrutinised with an Elemental Analyzer LECO CHNS-932, whereas the band gap of the semiconductor TiO2 was calculated using an Analytik-Jena Specord 200 Plus spectrophotometer equipped with deuterium (UV, 190–318nm) and tungsten (UV–visible, 318–1100nm) lamps.
 For band gap calculation a slow scan of 190–900nm was carried out and the TiO2 samples were placed inside an integrating sphere for diffuse reflectance of 120mm.
-A deconvolution of the λvs absorbance plot obtained was done to remove any contribution of the colour of the powder.
+A deconvolution of the λvs absorbance obtained plot was done to remove any contribution of the colour of the powder.
 The absorbance of the band gap signal is converted into reflectance and then the Kubelka–Munk algorithm is applied to obtain the absorption coefficient (α).
 From this value, the Tauc plot for a permitted indirect band gap ((αhn)1/2vshn) is plotted and the band gap is then calculated by extrapolating the linear region to zero.
 Finally, the specific surface area of the semiconductor was determined by the Brunauer–Emmett–Telle (BET) method in an ASAP 2020-Micromeritics (Norcross, GA, USA) at 77K.
 Nitrogen adsorption/desorption isotherms were carried out on an ASAP 2020-Micromeritics (Norcross, GA, USA) at 77K.
 Samples were degassed at 30°C during 48h before analysis.

 Results and discussionSynthesis and characterisation of the TiO2 ceramic material